-IAS 1 - Presentation of Financial Statements
+IAS 1 - Presentation of Financial Statements and IFRS 2 Practice Statement 2

-The IASB has issued an amendment to IAS 1 Presentation of Financial Statements providing a more general approach to the classification of liabilities.
-The amendment clarifies that the classification of liabilities as current or non-current depends on the rights existing at the end of the reporting period as opposed to the expectations of exercising the right for settlement of the liability.
-The amendments further clarify that settlement refers to the transfer of cash, equity instruments, other assets, or services to the counterparty.
+Effective January 1, 2024, the Company adopted the IASB's amendment to IAS 1, Presentation of Financial Statements providing a more general approach to the classification of liabilities.
+The amendment clarifies that the classification of liabilities as current or non-current depends on the rights existing at the end of the reporting period as opposed to management's intentions or expectations of exercising the right to defer settlement of the liability.
+Management would classify debt as non-current only when the Company complies with all the conditions at the reporting date.
+The amendments further clarify that settlement of a liability refers to the transfer of cash, equity instruments, other assets or services to the counterparty.
+The adoption of these amendments did not have an impact on the Company's financial statements.